maxkagamine/Moq.Contrib.HttpClient/README.md

 ```

 The last example uses a URL builder library called [Flurl] to assist in checking
 the query string.

-See "MatchesCustomPredicate" and "MatchesQueryParameters" in
+See "MatchesCustomPredicate" and "MatchesQueryParameters" in the [request
-the [request extension tests][RequestExtensionsTests] for further explanation.
+extension tests][RequestExtensionsTests] for further explanation, including
+various ways to inspect JSON requests.

 ### Setting up a sequence of requests